The Sforza Castle and the Museum of Rondanini Pietà

 Given the present context, the Ospedale and the Pietà together favour meditation and contemplation.

-The Museo per Tutti path
+The Museo per Tutti trail

 From the Arms Courtyard you enter a large, well-lit hall, with shaded windows and a diffuse lighting system that prevents dark corners.
 There are benches facing the Pietà, the only focus point there.